JangamYsaKshit/python-pandas-projects/01_netflix-content-analysis/Readme.md

 # Netflix Analysis

 An exploratory data analysis project using **Python** and **Pandas** to analyze the Netflix content catalog.
-This project focuses on cleaning, exploring, and analyzing Netflix movies and TV shows to uncover meaningful insights from the dataset.
+This project focuses on cleaning, exploring, and analyzing Netflix movies and TV shows to uncover meaningful insights from the dataset...

 ---